kurtmoser/aoc2018/README.md

 Slight optimization can be added by tracking whether we added one or two recipes on last iteration and avoiding second sublist check unless indeed necessary (this accounted for ~16s -> ~14s speed bump for part 2 on test machine but was left uncommited).

+### Day 15

+Noticeable increase in difficulty compared to earlier days.
+Main problem is finding minpaths to possible attack position - this can be done using breadth-first search.
+For that we can use queue that is initially filled with starting position.
+At each step add possible new positions (north, west, east, south) to queue if they are not yet there (if they are this means coordinate had been reached before via another shorter path) and move to the next item in queue.
+We finish at either finding ourselves adding destination coordinate to the queue (minpath found) or reaching the end of queue (no path exists to destination).
+It is important to pay attention to the order new coordinates are added to queue (top-to-bottom, left-to-right).

+Note: At one point I succumbed to running someone else's solution on my input data to track down bug in the code.
+After comparing our grid states round by round it turned out the problem was that I wasn't paying attention to top-down/left-right priorities when choosing attack spots of equal distance and instead assumed that the ones of higher priority targets always come before the ones of lower priority ones.
+Detecting this bug was made harder by the fact that none of the example battles contained such positioning of targets and thus all of them gave correct answer.

+Note: Some Python solutions in the discussions mentioned dataclasses and traitlets which are something new to look into

+See also: Breadth-first search

 ### Day 16

 Part 1 is straightforward execution of all possible operations over each sample instruction input and comparing received output with expected one.
 For part 2 gather possible decoded opcode candidates for encoded opcodes over all the samples.
 One encoded opcode will have exactly one decoded opcode candidate.
 Remove this decoded opcode from every other candidates list.
 Another encoded opcode will now have a single candidate.
 Repeat until all encoded opcodes has single decoded counterpart.
 Now we can translate encoded opcodes of input program to decoded ones and run program.
 Method deduct_opcodes itself is a bit out of place for Computer class, but lets keep it there for now.